PAGER: Progressive Attribute-Guided Extendable Robust Image Generation

 Unconditional image generation has been a hot research topic in the last decade.
 In image generation, a generative model is trained to learn the image data distribution from a finite set of training images.
 Once trained, the generative model can synthesize images by sampling from the underlying distribution.

 GANs have been widely used for unconditional image generation with impressive visual quality in recent years \cite{goodfellow2014generative}.
 Despite the evident advantages of GANs, their training is a non-trivial task: GANs are sensitive to training hyperparameters and generally suffer from convergence issues \cite{hoshen2019non}.
-This concern has led to the development of improved GAN training methods \cite{gulrajani2017improved} or non-adversarial approaches \cite{hoshen2019non}.
+Moreover, training GANs requires large-scale GPU clusters and an extensive number of training data. \cite{liu2020towards}.
+Limited training data usually cause the discriminator to overfit and the training to diverge \cite{karras2020training}.
+These concerns have led to the development of improved GAN training methods \cite{gulrajani2017improved}, techniques for stabilized training with fewer data \cite{liu2020towards, karras2020training}, or non-adversarial approaches \cite{hoshen2019non}.
 Yet, the great majority of existing generation techniques utilize deep learning (DL), a method for learning deep neural networks, as the modeling backbone.